From teams

 After creating the graph, output the plan.
 If --dry-run, stop here.

-For each teammate, construct a spawn prompt and spawn them with the Task tool using the team_name and name parameters.
+For each teammate, construct a spawn prompt and spawn them with the Agent tool using team_name, name, model: "opus", and run_in_background: true.
 This is what makes them team members (not subagents).
-Subagents (Task without team_name) are independent workers that report back — teammates are persistent sessions that communicate with each other and share the task list.
+Subagents (Agent without team_name) are independent workers that report back.
+Teammates are persistent sessions that communicate with each other and share the task list.
+Include the spawn prompt from the template below.

 Context teammates do NOT get: